Coder-Blue/btn1-llm/README.md

 - A simple Library Management System built in C++

+- A group project built by Group 7 - IT001.Q110

 ## My setup

 - I'm using [Clang](https://github.com/mstorsjo/llvm-mingw) to build C/C++ app.
 You can use [GCC](https://sourceforge.net/projects/mingw/) instead.